samizdatco/skia-canvas/docs/index.md

   - is fast and compact since rendering takes place on the GPU and all the heavy lifting is done by native code written in Rust and C++
   - can render to [windows][window] using an OS-native graphics pipeline and provides a browser-like [UI event][win_bind] framework
-  - generates output in both raster (JPEG & PNG) and vector (PDF & SVG) image formats
+  - generates images in both raster (JPEG, PNG, & WEBP) and vector (PDF & SVG) formats
   - can save images to [files][saveAs], return them as [Buffers][toBuffer], or encode [dataURL][toDataURL_ext] strings
   - uses native threads and the Node [worker pool](https://github.com/neon-bindings/rfcs/pull/35) for asynchronous rendering and file I/O
   - can create [multiple ‘pages’][newPage] on a given canvas and then [output][saveAs] them as a single, multi-page PDF or an image-sequence saved to multiple files